marmot-xy/CMBS/README.md

 * `numpy 1.21.5`

 ## Data preparation
-The VGG visual features can be downloaded from [Visual_feature](https://drive.google.com/file/d/1hQwbhutA3fQturduRnHMyfRqdrRHgmC9/view?usp=sharing)
+The VGG visual features can be downloaded from [Visual_feature](https://drive.google.com/file/d/1hQwbhutA3fQturduRnHMyfRqdrRHgmC9/view?usp=sharing).

-The VGG-like audio features can be downloaded from [Audio_feature](https://drive.google.com/file/d/1F6p4BAOY-i0fDXUOhG7xHuw_fnO5exBS/view?usp=sharing)
+The VGG-like audio features can be downloaded from [Audio_feature](https://drive.google.com/file/d/1F6p4BAOY-i0fDXUOhG7xHuw_fnO5exBS/view?usp=sharing).

-The noisy visual features used for weakly-supervised setting can be downloaded from [Noisy_visual_feature](https://drive.google.com/file/d/1I3OtOHJ8G1-v5G2dHIGCfevHQPn-QyLh/view?usp=sharing)
+The noisy visual features used for weakly-supervised setting can be downloaded from [Noisy_visual_feature](https://drive.google.com/file/d/1I3OtOHJ8G1-v5G2dHIGCfevHQPn-QyLh/view?usp=sharing).

 After downloading the features, please place them into the `data` folder.

+If you are interested in the AVE raw videos, please [refer](https://drive.google.com/open?id=1FjKwe79e0u96vdjIVwfRQ1V6SoDHe7kK) to this repo and download the AVE dataset.

 ## Training and Evaluating CMBS